I’m Daniella Attinella- a remote freelance designer from Minneapolis currently living in Azerbaijan.

 I worked several years at the post-production shop VOLT Studios, where I wore the hats of Production Artist, Motion Graphics Assistant, Designer, & PA.
 Our small talented team collaborated with the most influential ad agencies in Minneapolis on high end video projects for top notch brands like General Mills, Cadillac, and Subaru.
 I was fortunate to have worked with such talented people to learn from.
 This experience taught me attentiveness to detail, professionalism, and how to balance it all with fun.

-In October 2016 I left for a life goal trip around the world while working PT and remote for Hubbard Broadcasting.
-This experience has positively influenced my design consciousness.
-Immersing in new cultures and ways of living has lead to sparking more creativity and further reinforcing the important role of good design on the human experience, no matter what language is spoken.
+In October 2016 I jetted off on a life goal trip around the world while working PT and remote for Hubbard Broadcasting.
+This experience has positively influenced my design consciousness- immersing in new cultures and ways of living has lead to sparking more creativity and further reinforcing the important role of good design on the human experience, no matter what language is spoken.
 There's crucial value in cross-cultural communication, which will only keep increasing as our wonderful world becomes more connected.
 Visual design (especially icon design!) is a wonderful tool for this.
 Many skills pertaining to design were gained from this experience such as being more open minded, less stuck on one idea, the curiosity to genuinely seek an objective solution rather than letting ego get in the way, and also further reinforcing my passion for using design as a tool to legitimized brands.

 After traveling and deciding to take a leap of faith (of love), I became a “Rome-ote” designer— meaning, a location independent designer primarily residing in Rome.
-My time is split between freelance design projects (email@example.com) and managing my newest venture, Hip My Trip, creating unique custom wall art from significant trips and places.
+Italy was wonderful and inspiring environment to be in as a designer!
+It taught me values in time and creating.
 Efficient use of time to me means being fully present and committed to projects when they exist opposed to being on the clock at a 9-5 with downtime throughout the day, and it was here I learned to love my current freelance lifestyle which allows me to best focus on improving as a designer and human.